kmehltretter82/frama-c-linux/CONTRIBUTING.md

 4. Create and switch to a dedicated branch.
 We suggest the following naming convention:
-   - `fix/short-description` for bug fixes (correcting an incorrect behaviourbehaviour);
+   - `fix/short-description` for bug fixes (correcting an incorrect behavior);
-   - `feature/short-description` for features (adding a new behaviour).
+   - `feature/short-description` for features (adding a new behavior).

 5. Locally make your contribution by adding/editing/deleting files and following the [coding conventions](#coding-conventions);

-6. Optionally locally add non-regression test cases to the appropriate subdirectory in `./tests/`.
+6. (Optional) Locally add non-regression test cases to the appropriate subdirectory in `./tests/`.
 The `hello` tutorial in the [plug-in developer manual](http://frama-c.com/download/frama-c-plugin-development-guide.pdf) provides an example of the use of the dedicated `ptests`